learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 end
 ```

 Here we have an `attr_accessor` for `name` and `album`.
 In order to "map" this `Song` class to a songs database table, we need to create our database, then we need to create our songs table.
+In building an ORM, it is conventional to pluralize the name of the class to create the name of the table.
+Therefore, the `Song` class equals the "songs" table.

 ### Creating the Database